Diamondbacks vs. Brewers Player Props Betting Odds

 Walker Stats

-- Walker has picked up at least one hit in three straight games.
-In his last five games he is hitting .389 with two doubles, three home runs, three walks and nine RBI.
+- Walker heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .400 with three doubles, two home runs, a walk and seven RBI.

 Walker Recent Games